aseigneurin/aseigneurin.github.io/_posts/2018-08-27-kafka-streams-processing-late-events.md

 language: EN
 ---

 I wrote quite a few tutorials about Kafka, so now is the time to look at more advanced problems.
-In this post, we will see how to perform _windowed aggregations_ and we are going to deal with _late events_.
+In this post, we will see how to perform _windowed aggregations_ and how to deal with _late events_.

 In the tutorials, we were processing _messages_, but we will now start dealing with **events**.
 Events are things that happened at a particular **time**.